EddOliver/ZKBiometrics/README.md

 # Solution

-Para nuestra solucion mas que un proyecto, realizamos todo un mini SDK que implementa de forma practica los ZKproofs para proteger uno de los bienes mas preciados del ser humano, sus biometricos.
+For our solution, more than a project, we made an entire mini SDK that practically implements ZKproofs to protect one of the most precious assets of human beings, their biometrics.

 <img src="https://i.ibb.co/wLxL358/image.png">

-Los sensores de biometricos tienen como fin convertir nuestras lecturas biometricas en datos que un device puede comprobar, sin embargo utilizarlos como metodo de verificacion en blockchain es peligroso debido a la posibilidad de exponerlos, por eso hoy presentamos ZKbiometrics.
+Biometric sensors are intended to convert our biometric readings into data that a device can verify, however using them as a verification method in blockchain is dangerous due to the possibility of exposing them, that is why today we present ZKbiometrics.

 ### System's Architecture:

 <img src="https://i.ibb.co/6N5dxsZ/scheme-drawio-4.png">

-- Todas las ZKproofs fueron realizadas con la toolbox de [ZoKrates](https://zokrates.github.io/).
+- All ZKproofs were made with the [ZoKrates](https://zokrates.github.io/) toolbox.

-- All EVMs transactions are controlled through [EthersJS](https://docs.ethers.org/v5/) en la testnet de [Scroll Sepolia](https://sepolia.scroll.io/).
+- All EVMs transactions are controlled through [EthersJS](https://docs.ethers.org/v5/) on the [Scroll Sepolia](https://sepolia.scroll.io/) testnet.

-A travez de correr un offline NodeJS server en nuestra React native DApp podemos obtener de forma segura ZKproofs de nuestros biometricos con el fin de poder utilizarlos en la firma de transacciones en la red de Scroll, estos datos biometricos pueden provenir de un FaceID, lectura de Iris, Fingerprint o de cualquier sensor.
+By running an offline NodeJS server in our React native DApp we can safely obtain ZKproofs of our biometrics in order to be able to use them in signing transactions on the Scroll network.
+These biometric data can come from a FaceID, reading Iris, Fingerprint or any sensor.

 # ZKproof Generator SDK:

-La implementacion del ZKproof-Generator SDK tiene como fin realizar todos los procesos de creacion de keypair, contrato, proofs y bytecode necesarios para implementar ZK proofs en cualquier contrato existente en solidity.
-Sin embargo en este proyecto esta enfocado a su uso en biometricos.
+The implementation of the ZKproof-Generator SDK is intended to carry out all the keypair, contract, proofs and bytecode creation processes necessary to implement ZK proofs in any existing contract in solidity.
+However, this project is focused on its use in biometrics.

 [ZKproof Generator CODE](./ZKproof-generator/index.js)

-El generador utiliza dos datos de entrada para generar el circuito necesario para funcionar.
+The generator uses two input data to generate the circuit necessary to operate.

-- Un hash o datos generado a partir del dato biometrico leido, en el caso de nuestra wallet el fingerprint.
+- A hash or data generated from the biometric data read, in the case of our wallet the fingerprint.
-- El address publico, el cual nos servira para "ligar" la proof con nuestra public key en el verificador.
+- The public address, which will help us "link" the proof with our public key in the verifier.

     // Proof
     const hash = "0x651192EF40CAEd1D858AA11C173a8323843A8D41";    // EXAMPLE Biometric Hashed Data or any sensitive data